-In this first lesson, you will go through the process of unboxing your computer on module and carrier board and assembling the hardware.
-The following GIF illustrates what you will end up with:
+In this first lesson, you will go through the process of unboxing your computer on module and carrier board and assemble all the hardware.
+First, we are going to connect the antenna, the following GIF illustrates what you will end up with:

 A block diagram of the system setup and its connections is presented below for reference.

 |VGA display/monitor and DVI to VGA adapter|

 As an option to buying the IDC to DB9 adapter, you might assemble one by following the instructions provided here.

 A headless setup is possible, though in the Quickstart Guide we will always assume that you have a recommended display attached to the carrier board.
 If you proceed without a display, skip the lessons that make use of it at your own discretion.
 As an option, you can follow the Torizon Documentation - just be aware you will not find a walkthrough as thorough as this guide.

 Note: The DVI video output is configured to provide an analog signal by default in the Colibri family.
 Please make sure that your DVI adapter has the analog pins available - see DVI-A or DVI-I for more details.

 Note: Carefully read this module's cover page clicking on "Module 1: Unboxing and Bring-up" on the left menu bar before starting this lesson.

 Remove the Iris Carrier Board and the Colibri Computer on Module from the blisters.
 Insert the computer on module into the X1 connector of the Carrier Board as tight as possible, with the module inclined ~30 to 45 degree in relation to the carrier board.

 Warning: Make sure that the module is well connected to the carrier board.
 The image below has some checkpoints highlighted.